Asplenium serratum

 Asplenium serratum, the bird's nest spleenwort, wild birdnest fern, or New World birdnest fern, is a fern of the New World/Americas.

 Distribution

-The fern is native to tropical Brazil, the Caribbean, and Florida of the Southeastern United States.
+Asplenium serratum is native to the tropical Americas, from southern Mexico to Central America, the Caribbean, Florida, northern and western South America, Brazil, and Paraguay to northeastern Argentina.
 It is rare in central and southern Florida, where it is a state-listed endangered species.

 Description

 Asplenium serratum is an epiphytic or lithophytic fern that grows on eroded limestone, tree trunks, rotting stumps, and fallen logs.

 Taxonomy

 Linnaeus was the first to describe American bird's-nest fern with the binomial Asplenium serratum in his Species Plantarum of 1753.